geeksloth/Gradimio/README.md

 ```
 then access it via your browser:
 ```127.0.0.1:7860```
+The image is mainly built in ARMv8, ie., Apple Silicon M1.
+So if you could not run the image, I recommend you to follow the next following method instead.

 ## More practical way
 1. Clone this repo and get into it